 Tulu Kapi Gold Mine is situated 28km east of Ayra-Gulliso town in the state of Oromia, Ethiopia.
-The mine is 100% owned by UK-based gold exploration and development company Nyota Minerals (Ethiopia).
+The mine is owned by KEFI Minerals, who bought 100% of the license held earlier by UK-based gold exploration and development company Nyota Minerals (Ethiopia) by 2014.
 The property lies in the Tulu Kapi-Ankore license area and has a surface area of 8.44km2.

 SAPIE, an Italian mining company, carried out commercial scale hydro-mining at the Tulu Kapi mine during 1930s.
 The company did not carry out detailed work in the exploration of the mine and adjacent licenses, leaving behind the mine development.

 The Tulu Kapi-Ankore exploration license was granted to Minerva Resources in May 2005.

 Nyota Minerals had acquired the Tulu Kapi mining license by purchasing Minerva Resources in August 2009.
 Nyota Minerals further applied for the large scale mining license (LSML) at Tulu Kapi in May 2011.